wp-plugins/robo-gallery/README.txt

 When you open gallery settings you can find there gallery lightbox settings block, where you can gallery lightbox text color using color selector.

-= Is it possible to change background color of the gallery lightbox ? =
+= Is it possible to change background color of the gallery lightbox? =

 Yes, you can change background color of the gallery lightbox.
 When you open gallery settings you can find there gallery lightbox settings block, where you can change color of the gallery lightbox background.